-The mission of OASIS NC is to provide Outstanding Academic and Social Instructional Services that promote independence, confidence, and compassion in children, teens, and adults.
+The mission of OASIS NC is to provide Outstanding Academic and Social Instructional Services that promote independence, confidence, and compassion in autistic children, teens, and adults.
 We use evidence-based practices and highly individualized services and supports to target a broad range of educational, behavioral, social, and communication needs.
-Our programs particularly benefit neurodiverse individuals, including Autism, ADHD, and anxiety.

 Academic and Personal Excellence

-High aspirations of academic achievement and personal character builds the foundation for a happy, successful life.
+High aspirations of academic achievement and personal character build the foundation for self-confidence and independence.

 Compassion and Respect for All

 Compassion for yourself, others, animals, and the environment is above all else at SEA Academy.